kaltura/playkit-js/docs/configuration.md

 >>### config.playback.playsinline
 >>##### Type: `boolean`
 >>##### Default: `true`
->>##### Description: Description: A Boolean attribute that indicates whether the video should be played "inline", that is, within the element's playback area.
+>>##### Description: A Boolean attribute that indicates whether the video should be played "inline", that is, within the element's playback area.
 >>This is especially relevant when playing videos on iPhone devices, where - if the value is set to false - the video will be played using the AV Player (iOS native video player).
+>##
+>>### config.playback.crossOrigin
+>>##### Type: `string`
+>>##### Default: -
+>>##### Description: This enumerated attribute indicates whether to use CORS to fetch the related image.
+[CORS-enabled resources](https://developer.mozilla.org/en-US/docs/Web/HTML/CORS_enabled_image) can be reused in the <canvas> element without being tainted.
+>>Possible values:
+>> - `"anonymous"`: Sends a cross-origin request without a credential.
+In other words, it sends the Origin: HTTP header without a cookie, X.509 certificate, or performing HTTP Basic authentication.
+If the server does not give credentials to the origin site (by not setting the Access-Control-Allow-Origin: HTTP header), the image will be tainted, and its usage restricted.
+>> - `"use-credentials"`: Sends a cross-origin request with a credential.
+In other words, it sends the Origin: HTTP header with a cookie, a certificate, or performing HTTP Basic authentication.
+If the server does not give credentials to the origin site (through Access-Control-Allow-Credentials: HTTP header), the image will be tainted and its usage restricted.
+>>
+>>When not present, the resource is fetched without a CORS request (i.e. without sending the Origin: HTTP header), preventing its non-tainted used in <canvas> elements.
+If invalid, it is handled as if the enumerated keyword anonymous was used.
+See [CORS settings attributes](https://developer.mozilla.org/en-US/docs/Web/HTML/CORS_settings_attributes) for additional information.
 >##
 >>### config.playback.preload
 >>##### Type: `string`